ashleynolan/nuxt-style-demo/README.md

 | `/menu`     | `altlayout` | black                | ❌ purple          | white                      | ❌ pink                  |
 | `/checkout` | `altlayout` | darkolivegreen       | ✅ darkolivegreen  | white                      | ❌ pink                  |

-- Homepage renders with a light-blue background and purple text (incorrect bg and text colour)
-- Search page renders with a light-blue background and purple text (correct rendering)
-- Menu page renders with a pink background and purple text (incorrect bg and text colour)
-- Checkout page renders with a pink background and dark olive green text (incorrect bg colour)

 **In Build Mode**